afcastano/aws-gcp-migration/README.md

 Now you have connected from a private GCP VM to a private AWS vm using a VPN.

+# Troubleshooting

+Check logs for potential problems: https://cloud.google.com/velostrata/docs/how-to/monitoring/viewing-stackdriver-logs

+Be sure to have enough ssd quota available.
+It requires at least 1.5 TB.
+Follow this instructions to request a quota increase: https://cloud.google.com/compute/quotas

 ## Acknowledgements

 Based on: